Virtual private clouds

 Access the internet from your instances

-Instances launched into a default subnet have access to the internet, as the VPC is configured to assign public IP addresses and DNS hostnames, and the main route table is configured with a route to an internet gateway attached to the VPC.
+Instances launched into a default subnet in a default VPC have access to the internet, as default VPCs are configured to assign public IP addresses and DNS hostnames, and the main route table is configured with a route to an internet gateway attached to the VPC.

-For the subnets that you create in your VPCs, do one of the following to ensure that instances that you launch in these subnets have access to the internet:
+For instances that you launch in nondefault subnets and VPCs, you can use one of the following options to ensure that the instances that you launch in these subnets have access to the internet:

 Shared subnets